-(a) The Board:

-As the Chairman of the Company is an Executive Chairman, hence the provision on entitlement of chairperson's office at the expense of the Company in case of a non-executive chairperson is not applicable.

-(b) Shareholder Rights: The Company displays its half yearly results along with its quarterly results on its website: www.nhcgroup.com and also publishes the same in widely circulated newspapers.
+- (a) THE BOARD: As the Chairman of the Company is an Executive Chairman, hence the provision on entitlement of chairperson's office at the expense of the Company in case of a non-executive chairperson is not applicable. - (b) SHAREHOLDER RIGHTS: The Company displays its half yearly results along with its quarterly results on its website: www.nhcgroup.com and also publishes the same in widely circulated newspapers.
 The financial and other information filed by the Company with the Stock Exchanges from time to time are also available on the websites of the Stock Exchanges i.e. BSE Limited (BSE).
-The Company did not send half yearly results to each household of the shareholders.
-In compliance with the Regulation 46 of the Listing Regulations, the Company has maintained functional and updated website containing basic information about the Company inter alia details of its business, financial information, shareholding pattern, financial Results, various policies of the Company, contact information of the designated officials of the Company who are responsible for assisting and handling investor grievances.

-(a) Modified opinion(s) in audit report:
+The Company did not send half yearly results to each household of the shareholders. - (a) MODIFIED OPINION(S) IN AUDIT REPORT: